 Study Design - The study design describes the units available within the Study and prescribes the objectives, areas of study, work requirements and assessment tasks.

 Unit - A semester-length component of a Study.

-Units 1 & 2 - Units within a VCE study designed to approximate the Year 11 level of difficulty.
+Units 1 & 2 - Units within a VCE study designed to the Year 11 standard.

-Units 3 & 4 - Units within a VCE study designed to approximate the Year 12 level of difficulty.
+Units 3 & 4 - Units within a VCE study designed to the Year 12 standard.